Pope Julius II: League of Cambrai and Holy League

-On 4 October 1511, Julius succeeded in creating the anti-French Holy League, that also included the Venetians and king Ferdinand II of Aragon.
-In a short time, king Henry VIII of England also joined the Holy League, unlike emperor Maximilan who was still reluctant to break his alliance with the French king.
-Ferdinand of Aragon was invested of Naples as a papal fief, and on 6 April 1512, by Pope's mediation, the truce was concluded in Rome between the emperor and the Venetians.
-Maximilian ratified the truce on 20 May, thus ending his participation in the anti-Venetian war, but still avoiding Pope's proposals to officially join the anti-French Holy League.
+On 4 October 1511, Julius succeeded in creating the anti-French Holy League, which also included the Venetians and King Ferdinand II of Aragon.
+In a short time, King Henry VIII of England also joined the Holy League, unlike Emperor Maximilian, who was still reluctant to break his alliance with the French king.
+Ferdinand of Aragon was invested of Naples as a papal fief, and on 6 April 1512, by the Pope's mediation, the truce was concluded in Rome between the emperor and the Venetians.
+Maximilian ratified the truce on 20 May, thus ending his participation in the anti-Venetian war, but still avoiding the Pope's proposals to officially join the anti-French Holy League.

-Julius II regarded France as the main foreign power in the Italian peninsula hostile to Papal interests.
+Julius II regarded France as the main foreign power in the Italian peninsula, hostile to Papal interests.
 Louis XII defeated the alliance at Battle of Ravenna on 11 April 1512.
-When a desperate battle felled over 20,000 men in a bloodbath the Pope commanded his protege, a newly released young Cardinal Medici to re-take Florence with a Spanish army.
+When a desperate battle felled over 20,000 men in a bloodbath, the Pope commanded his protege, a newly released young Cardinal Medici, to retake Florence with a Spanish army.
 The rescue of the city on 1 September 1512 saved Rome from another invasion, ousting Piero Soderini, and returning the dynastic rule of the Medici.
 Julius had seemingly restored fortuna or control by exercising his manly vertu, just as Machiavelli wrote.
-This re-asserted a strong relation between Florence and Rome, a lasting legacy of Julius II.
+This reasserted a strong relation between Florence and Rome, a lasting legacy of Julius II.
 Yet Machiavelli and his methods would not outlast Julius' Papacy.